Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Acknowledgements

 \section{Acknowledgements}

-This work was made possible through the support of grant 21326 from the John Templeton Foundation.
+This work was made possible through the support of grant 21326 from the John Templeton Foundation and the FQXI project ``Quantum Rogue Waves as Emerging Quantum Events ''.
 TD and RW acknowledge support in the past from a mobility grant FWOKN184 ``Solitonen en solitonachtige oplossingen van gedeeltelijk integreerbare niet-lineaire partieel differentiaalvergelijkingen met corpusculair gedrag''.
-SC was supported by a PIAF fellowship (Perimeter Institute - Australia Foundations) for the period during which most of this research was conducted.
 The authors wish to express their gratitude to Professor Wiseman (Griffith University) for helpful comments on the manuscript, logistic and administrative support, and to Professor Lambert (Vrije Universiteit Brussel) for his encouragement during the initial phases of this project.
 One of us (TD) acknowledges fruitful discussions with A. Rahmani (University of Technology of Sydney), M. Guillaume, N. Bertaux (Phyti Institut Fresnel), G. Maire, N. Sandeau (Semox Institut Fresnel), H. Ahmed, J. Savatier, H. Rigneault, G. Baffou (Mosaic Institut Fresnel) and with students and researchers of the ECM involved in the project Nanosatellite 2012-2013 as well as in the ``Projet Transverse Freely Falling Microspheres in Satellite'' 2013-2014 concerning technical issues like e.g. the possibility to use sub-wavelength techniques for measuring the positions of the nanospheres.
 He also thanks M. Aspelmeyer, for bringing to his attention recent developments in optomechanics and the possibility to trap and cool nanospheres by (quantum) optical methods, as well as his collaborators for enriching discussions on topics very close to those treated in the present paper (private discussions in Vienna, november 2012).
 Last but not least, we thank Mathieu Juan for discussing subtle aspects related to the cooling process of trapped nanospheres and for formulating useful suggestions.